alisha-dsz/100-days-of-code-python/README.md

 The application processes the API response and converts the retrieved question data into Python objects that are used by the quiz application.

+### OpenWeatherMap API

+Used in the **Rain Alert** project to retrieve weather forecast information for a specified latitude and longitude.

+The application processes the returned JSON data and checks weather condition codes to determine whether rain is expected.

+### Twilio API

+Used in the **Rain Alert** project to send a WhatsApp notification when rain is expected.

+The application authenticates with Twilio using an Account SID and Authentication Token and sends a WhatsApp message through the Twilio service.

 ---

 ## 🛠️ Technologies & Tools